GrantBirki/errbot/docs/deployment.md

 # Deployment

+> Note: This section is mostly for my own docs for this repo and its contributors.
+You can use it as a guide for your own fork of this project

 Deploying your changes to the prod instance of `errbot` is *really* easy.

-> We will use the `.cat meme` example from the [development](development.md) section
+We will use the `.cat meow` example from the [development](development.md) section

 All you need to do is the following:

-1. Create a new branch `cat-meme-feature`
+1. Create a new branch `cat-meow-feature`
-1. Commit your changes to the `cat-meme-feature` branch
+1. Commit your changes to the `cat-meow-feature` branch
 1. Push your changes
 1. Open up [github.com/GrantBirki/errbot/pulls](https://github.com/GrantBirki/errbot/pulls) and create a new pull request
 1. Wait for [CI](https://en.wikipedia.org/wiki/Continuous_integration) to finish and for all checks to pass
 1. View your Terraform output and ensure it looks like it is doing what you want it to (ie: not destroying resources)
 1. Request review on your pull request and obtain an approval (@grantbirki or any other member)
 1. Merge your pull request and your change will be automatically deployed! 🚀✨
-1. Run `.cat meme` in Discord to see your command in action 🐈
+1. Run `.cat meow` in Discord to see your command in action 🐈

 ## Tagging a Release 🏷